-The company's ultimate parent, ABP (Jersey) Limited ("ABPJ"), has confirmed that it will continue to finance the company to enable it to meet its liabilities.
-Therefore, given the nature, maturity dates and counterparties of these liabilities (as set out in notes 9 and 10), as well as the wider group's track record of its ability to refinance debt and generate cash flows, the directors are confident that the company has the ability to continue to meet its liabilities as they fall due for the foreseeable future and therefore the financial statements have been prepared on a going concern basis.
+The company's ultimate parent, ABPJ, has confirmed that it will continue to finance the company to enable it to meet its liabilities.
+Given the nature, maturity dates and counterparties of these liabilities (as set out in notes 10 and 11), as well as the wider group's track record of its ability to refinance debt and generate cash flows, the directors are confident that the company has the ability to continue to meet its liabilities as they fall due for the foreseeable future and therefore the financial statements have been prepared on a going concern basis.